spy16/spy16.github.io/content/posts/building-a-scheduler.md

 ## Final Thoughts

 This roughly outlines the system I built at work to solve the problem stated.
-At the time of writing this post, this system has been in production close to a year without a single incident of any kind & has few million active schedules with more being creatd everyday. 🤩
+At the time of writing this post, this system has been in production close to a year without a single incident of any kind & has ~30 million active schedules with more being creatd (~5k new schedules/minute) everyday. 🤩

 While this has worked really well for our use-cases, there is definitely room for improvements.
 For example, if the schedules have a really high resolution (e.g., `@every 1s`), this chaining approach (one execution scheduling the next point) can cause permenently lagged timeline if one execution gets lagged by more than `1s`.